 “Of course,” Pamela sidestepped, “you should check out all the societies before making your choice.”

-“Which will be Dickinson,” forecast Becca Blair, arriving (as always) fashionably late and dressed to the nines.
+“Which will be Dickinson,” forecast Becca Blair, arriving (as always) fashionably late, dressed to the nines, and undeterred by her Damn-I-hate-English perspective.
 Doling out quasideferential nods to the upperclassgirls, she registered presences and absences.
 “Mumbles and Doreen not here?”

 “Mumbles hasn’t made up her mind about doing LitSoc this year,” said Alex.